 The Gulf of Mexico Disaster Response Center (DRC) is a NOAA facility in Mobile, Alabama that establishes an unprecedented regional presence for the Gulf of Mexico region.
 Working under OR&R's Disaster Preparedness Program, experts at the DRC use tools and sound science to advise decision-makers.

 Over the past decade, the Gulf of Mexico has faced both natural and human-caused disasters, including hurricanes, oil spills, tornadoes, droughts, harmful algal blooms, and wildfires.
 While we cannot prevent these severe events, we can reduce their impacts.
 The need for timely and accurate information has never been greater.
 Recognizing this, OR&R continues to lead the way in the science of preparedness.

 This facility brings together NOAA-wide resources to improve preparedness, planning, and response capacity for natural and human-caused disasters along the Gulf Coast.
-The DRC, dedicated in 2012, has since become the bedrock for NOAA's new Disaster Preparedness Program — a program that will build on the DRC's existing operational capabilities and knowledge to ensure that commerce, communities, and natural resources can recover from disasters as quickly as possible.
+Dedicated in 2012, the DRC has since become the bedrock for NOAA's new Disaster Preparedness Program — a program that will build on the DRC's existing operational capabilities and knowledge to ensure that commerce, communities, and natural resources can recover from disasters as quickly as possible.